I. W. Abel: President of USWA

 On January 11, 1977, Abel was awarded the Presidential Medal of Freedom by President Gerald Ford.

 Other roles

 In 1967, he was appointed an alternate representative of the US delegation to the United Nations.

-Abel's strong advocacy of the rights of minorities within the union led him to be appointed a member of the Kerner Commission in 1968, which investigated the 1967 race riots.
+Abel's strong advocacy of the rights of minorities within the union led him to be appointed in 1967 by President Lyndon Johnson to the Kerner Commission, which was created to investigate the rioting that had occurred that year in Black neighborhoods in more than 150 cities.

 In 1971, Abel was appointed to the Economic Stabilization Program, President Richard Nixon's wage and price restraint board.
 He resigned in 1972 over the program's decision for strict limits to wage increases for workers.

 Internal opposition

 Various union leaders and members began to criticize Abel after the 1977 contract.
 Despite Abel's successes at the bargaining table, steelmakers continued to cut back production, and union membership sank by 650,000.
 Also, older union members were angry over the 1974 consent decree, which had stripped them of their seniority.

 One Abel's most prominent critics was Edward Sadlowski, the director of District 31, then the union's largest district.
 Sadlowski, a member of the union's Rank and File Caucus, had mounted an insurgent campaign for the post of director of District 31 in 1973.
 Although he was unsuccessful, he sued to have the election overturned on the grounds that it violated the fair election procedures of the Labor Management Reporting and Disclosure Act.

 The election was rerun, with Sadlowski winning in 1974.
 Sadlowski was widely considered to be a challenger to Abel in the 1977 presidential election.